wronai/edge/README.md

 ---

-*This portfolio project demonstrates practical DevOps skills through minimal, production-ready code that showcases Infrastructure as Code, AI integration, and modern container orchestration patterns.
+*This project demonstrates practical DevOps skills through minimal, production-ready code that showcases Infrastructure as Code, AI integration, and modern container orchestration patterns.
 Perfect for demonstrating technical competency to potential employers in the DevOps and AI engineering space.*

 ## 📄 License